 Learn more here: Licensing, insurance, and permits for roofing

 You will want to choose a company that has not only been in business for a long time, but has also been in your local area.
 The construction industry is notorious for companies to start up, talk big, and be gone in a matter of years (or even months!).
 Make sure to do a thorough background check to confirm that the amount of years they SAY they have been in business is actually true.
 Typically you will want to work with someone who has been around at least as long as their workmanship warranty is for.

 Don't make any decisions until you talk to someone who has had work done by the company first.
-Make sure they are reliable, show up on time, professional and courteous.
-Companies may have a big advertising budget, but a low referral rate, so make sure to ask around and get some feedback.
-Some good places to call are local suppliers, building inspectors and the attorney general.
+Make sure they are reliable, show up on time, and behave in a professional and courteous manner.
+Companies may have a big advertising budget but a low referral rate, so make sure to ask around and get some feedback.
+Some good places to call include local suppliers, building inspectors and the attorney general.

 Make sure to always get a detailed proposal that includes not only the scope of work and the price, but the material specifications as well.
 You never want to be in the middle of project and find out that what you thought you were getting and what you were sold are completely different things.
 Go over each item on the contract individually and ask questions.
 Don't be afraid to have them explain terms and products you don't understand.
 That is what they are there for!
 They should be educating you along the way so you have a clear and precise understanding of the process.